 Curated by: Hans Ulrich Obrist, art critic and curator.

-Centro Botin is pleased to announce Calder Stories, an unprecedented exhibition spanning six decades of Alexander Calder’s career.
-Curated by Hans Ulrich Obrist, artistic director of Serpentine Galleries, London, and organized in collaboration with the Calder Foundation, New York, the exhibition will consider a little-known but fascinating component of Calder’s oeuvre: major public commissions, performances, publications, and other projects that were never realized.
-An examination of what Calder left behind adds further nuance and complexity to the understanding of this pillar of twentieth-century art.
+Centro Botin is pleased to announce Calder Stories, an unprecedented exhibition spanning five decades of Alexander Calder’s career, curated by Hans Ulrich Obrist, artistic director of Serpentine Galleries, London, and organized in collaboration with the Calder Foundation, New York.

-While Calder’s collaborations with leading architects, choreographers, and composers of his time resulted in some of his most recognized works, a number of important projects went unrealized, including collaborations from the 1930s and 1940s with such luminaries as Paul Nelson, Wallace K. Harrison, Oscar Niemeyer, Harrison Kerr, and Percival Goodman.
-The exhibition at Centro Botin traces Calder’s creative process in the execution of these and other endeavours, from his maquettes for sculpture competitions and world’s fairs to his proposals for choreographed objects and performances.
-A holistic view of his intentions by way of sketches and related ephemera provides a thrilling opportunity to experience rare and unusual works by the artist.
+Calder’s collaborations with leading architects, choreographers and composers of his time resulted in some of his most recognised works, and yet their backstories remain largely unexamined.
+A number of these important projects went unrealised, including collaborations from the 1930 and 1940s with such luminaries as Wallace K. Harrison, Harrison Kerr and Percival Goodman.
+The exhibition traces Calder’s creative process in the execution of these projects, from his maquettes for sculpture competitions and world’s fairs to his proposals for choreographed objects and performances and including rare sketches and related ephemera.

-Calder Stories will be accompanied by a fully illustrated catalogue.
+Calder Stories will be accompanied by a fully illustrated catalogue with essays by Hans Ulrich Obrist, Alexander S. C. Rower, and Sandra Antelo-Suarez, among others.

 About Alexander Calder